Electronics-Pro/hacking_electronics_shop/README.md

 # hacking_electronics_shop
-Not much.
 The repository for IP project code... adding details later.

 Files:
 1. crt_db.py : use this to create the database and tables.